Death-Raider13/MarketHub/text/ADMIN_SYSTEM_ENHANCEMENT_COMPLETE.md

 ## 🏆 Conclusion

-The MarketHub admin system is now a comprehensive, production-ready platform management solution that provides:
+The FEROMARKETHUB admin system is now a comprehensive, production-ready platform management solution that provides:

 ✅ **Complete oversight** of all platform operations
 ✅ **Real-time data** integration with Firestore